 When determining your ability to work, the Social Security Administration (SSA) will evaluate what’s known as your “residual functional capacity” (RFC).
 Your RFC shows what activities you are capable of performing on a regular basis or a full-time, 40-hour work week.

 Although your RFC is not officially determined until later on, it can be helpful to describe your disability in terms of your residual functional capacity during the application process.
 Applying for disability benefits can be difficult and time-consuming to say the least.
-The Los Angeles disability lawyers at the Law Offices of Dr. Bill LaTour are familiar with the ins-and-outs of the Social Security system and can help you navigate the claims process.
+The Los Angeles social security disability lawyers at the Law Offices of Dr. Bill LaTour are familiar with the ins-and-outs of the Social Security system and can help you navigate the claims process.

 How Is Your RFC Determined?